sysuimg/Local-Patch-Network-with-Global-Attention/README.md

 Please convert each mask to a binary image with only value 0 and 255, and name it as '[image name]_gt.bmp' before moving it into the 'gt' folder.

-The division of training and testing set has been specified in the original dataset links and we just follow the authors' instruction.
+The division of training and testing set has been specified in the original dataset links and we just follow the authors' instructions.

 ## Requirements